learningdebunked/SystemDesignFundamentals/README.md

 Data model types:

+At a higher level there are two broad categories: a) Relation Databases b) Non relational databases

 1) Relational model - The query optimizer automatically decides which parts of the query to execute and in which order , along with indexes to use.
    If we want to query data in new ways , you can declare a new index and queries will automatically use the most appropriate indexes